Edward and Friends

 Edward and Friends is a children's TV series in claymation from FilmFair that aired on British, New Zealand and Canadian television in 1987–1989.
-Each episode was 5-minutes in length and was based on LEGO's successful 1980s Fabuland theme.
+Each episode was 5-minutes in length and was based on the 1980s Lego Fabuland theme.
 28 episodes were produced.

-Edward Elephant was the main character in the show and the episodes were centred on him and his many friends including Bonnie Bunny and Max Mouse.

-It was Lego's first foray into animation and television in general.

-Bernard Cribbins provided the voice-over for the show.
-Written by Michael Cole with music by Mike Batt.
+It was the Lego Group's first foray into animation and television in general.
+Bernard Cribbins provided the voice-over for the show, written by Michael Cole with music by Mike Batt.

-List of Edward and Friends characters
+List of characters

 Video releases

 Two VHS videocassettes of Edward and Friends were published by Screen Legends/Pickwick Video, which together comprised eighteen episodes.
 Between the episodes on VHS and back-to-back TV episodes, short segments were placed featuring Edward Elephant performing different tricks and one or two of his friends pushing apart the black screen.

 A significant number of episodes were not released on VHS, including "Christmas in Fabuland", "Edward and the Big Balloon", "Catherine's Cake", "The Great Race", "The Snowfall", "The Clock Tower", "Clive is Taller", "Edward and the Statue", "The Expedition", and the Earth Day special "A Trust to Nature".